wiicode/cybersecurity-framework/bronze-checklists.md

 - [ ] Switch on password protection for all available devices.
 - [ ] Change default passwords on all internet-enabled devices as per password policy.
 - [ ] Install and turn on tracking applications for all available devices e.g. Find my iPhone.
-- [ ] Enable two-factor authentication for all important accounts (e.g email).
+- [ ] Enable two-factor authentication (MFA) for all important accounts (e.g email).
+- [ ] Implement Local Administrator Password Solution (LAPS).
 - [ ] Apply restrictions to prevent users downloading 3rd party apps.
+- [ ] Check for instances of common executables executing with the hash of another process (e.g., splunklogger.exe with the hash of procdump).
 - [ ] Install the latest software updates on all devices and switch on automatic updates with periodic checks.
 - [ ] Ensure all applications on devices are up to date and automatic updates have been set to download as soon as they are released.
 - [ ] Schedule regular manual checks on updates.
 - [ ] Set up encryption on all office equipment.
 - [ ] Use products such as Bitlocker for Windows using a Trusted Platform Module (TPM) with a PIN, or FileVault (on mac OS).
+- [ ] Secure Remote Desktop Protocol (RDP) and other remote access solutions using MFA and “jump boxes” for access.
+- [ ] Disable unnecessary services on organization workstations and servers.

+### Special Recommendations
+- [ ] If your organization has ever used SolarWinds Orion versions 2019.4 through 2020.2.1 HF1, refer to CISA’s Emergency Directive ED 21-01, associated supplemental guidance, and CISA’s Activity Alert AA20-352A for additional guidance prior to applying patches.
+Although ED 21-01 and associated guidance only apply to Federal Civilian Executive Branch agencies, CISA encourages non-federal entities to review them for recommendations on operating the SolarWinds Orion platform.

 ## Training and awareness actions